All Episodes

 I'm trying to improve the Democrat strategy.

-And the parallel is that in both cases now we've decided that victory is not an option so we're gonna find some face-saving way to get out of it.
+And the parallel is that in both cases now, we've decided that victory is not an option, so we're going to find some faith-saving way to get out of it.

-Well if no it's it's worse than that the Democrats chose defeat in order to get rid of a president and to uh get their power back.
+The Democrats chose defeat in order to get rid of a president and to get their power back.

 So let's resolve it.